This is our review of the best harness for small dogs in the UK.

 It can be popped in the washing machine, so muddy walks are no problem; sizes are on the small side, though, so you will need to measure your pup before ordering and go for the larger size if your furbaby is in between sizes.

 The Puppia Harness for small breeds gets amazing reviews and is a bestseller for a reason.
 The lightweight mesh is extremely comfortable and it won’t chafe or irritate the skin of a tiny pup.
 It’s also easy to clean, so it is ideal for muddy winter walks.

-The design distributes pulling pressure across the chest area instead of the neck and its four adjustable straps result in a snug and comfortable fit.
-This is one of the best harnesses for small pups and comes in a host of colours to suit every taste, so next time you visit the dog park, your furbaby fashionista will be stepping out in style.
+The tiny dog harness design distributes pulling pressure across the chest area instead of the neck and its four adjustable straps result in a snug and comfortable fit.
+This is one of the best harnesses for puppies and comes in a host of colours to suit every taste, so next time you visit the dog park, your furbaby fashionista will be stepping out in style.

 - It doesn’t address pulling